 Plenty of our clients have been browsing house plans for years and have a pretty good idea of the style of home they are after.
 However, just as many might not have given the difference between a farmhouse and a cottage much thought at all.

 No matter which category you might fall into, The Plan Collection is here to help.

-As there are so many different styles of homes, deciding on your favorite can make the rest of the process so much easier, as from there you can further narrow down your search for things like number of bedrooms, total square footage, etc.
+As there are so many different styles of homes, deciding on your favorite can make the rest of the process so much easier, as from there, you can further narrow down your search for things like the number of bedrooms, total square footage, etc.

 If you need some more inspiration, you'll also find options to see some of our most popular searches as well as regional picks on the page.

 Perhaps you don't want to place as big of an emphasis on style when searching for a suitable house plan but rather a particular feature.